-You may need bunion surgery if you have severe foot pain that happens even when walking
+You may need bunion surgery if you have any of the below:

-inflammation and swelling isn’t relieved with rest or medicines.
+Chronic big toe inflammation and swelling not helped with rest or medicines

-the small toe, and an inability to bend and straighten the big toe.
+Inability to bend and straighten the big toe

-There may be other reasons for your healthcare provider to recommend bunion surgery.
+Your healthcare provider may have other reasons to advise bunion surgery.

 What are the risks of bunion surgery?

 All surgery has risks.
 Risks of this kind of surgery include:

 There may be other risks.
 This depends on your health condition.
 Discuss any concerns